johnmoses/zero-to-hero-dsa/8-linked-lists1/1-intro/main.md

 # Introduction to Linked Lists

 ## Introduction
 Linked Lists are linear data structures consisting of nodes, where each node contains data and a reference to the next node.
+It is an alternative data structure to array-based sequences.

 ## Details
 Unlike arrays, linked lists allow dynamic memory allocation and efficient insertion/deletion without shifting elements.